yasenhorozov/esp-hosted-mcu-biser/docs/spi_half_duplex.md

    This function will download the firmware in chunk by chunk as http client from the specified URL and flash it to the co-processor device through the established transport.
    In above web server example, You can paste the copied url earlier.

 6. Monitor the OTA progress through the console output on both the host and co-processor devices.

 > [!NOTE]
 >
-> - The `esp_hosted_ota` function is part of the ESP-Hosted-MCU API and handles the OTA process through the transport layer.
+> - The `esp_hosted_slave_ota` function is part of the ESP-Hosted-MCU API and handles the OTA process through the transport layer.
 > - Ensure that your host application has web server connectivity to download the firmware file.
 > - The co-processor device doesn't need to be connected to the web server for this OTA method.